By Joseph Bruno

 That being agreed to, Mary was set free after almost four years of confinement.

 At this point in time, it would have been a happy ending for everyone if Mary had only stuck to the guidelines in her signed affidavit.

 For a while, Mary did menial tasks, like those of a laundress, that did not pay as well as she was paid as a fine cook.
-It’s not clear exactly when, but sometime in 1914, Mary went back to working as a cook.
+It’s unclear exactly when, but sometime in 1914, Mary returned to working as a cook.
 And apparently, her hand-cleaning procedure did not measurably improve.

-In January of 1915, the Sloane Maternity Hospital in Manhattan suffered a typhoid fever outbreak.
-Twenty-five people became ill and two of them died.
+In January 1915, the Sloane Maternity Hospital in Manhattan suffered a typhoid fever outbreak.
+Twenty-five people became ill, and two of them died.
 Guess who was the newly hired cook for the facility?
 Why it was none other than “Typhoid Mary” Mallon herself, working under a fictitious name.

 While public opinion was in her favor during Mary’s first detention, things were different this time.
-Mary, whether she believed it or not, was certified as a healthy carrier of the typhoid bacteria.
+Whether she believed it or not, Mary was certified as a healthy carrier of typhoid bacteria.
 She knew that was the case, and she defied the Health Department, figuratively ripping up the affidavit she willingly signed.
-Mary went back to serving contaminated food; food she served to pregnant women.
+Mary returned to serving contaminated food, food she served to pregnant women.
 The fact that she used a fictitious name added more weight to Mary’s serious transgressions.

 Mary Mallon was again shipped off to North Brother Island to the same cottage she had occupied before.

-In 1932, Mary suffered a severe stroke which left her partially paralyzed and not capable of working in any capacity.
-At this point, she was transferred from her cottage to a bed in the children’s ward of the hospital.
+In 1932, Mary suffered a severe stroke which left her partially paralyzed and unable to work.
+At this point, she was transferred from her cottage to a bed in the hospital’s children’s ward.

 Mary Mallon, more famously known as “Typhoid Mary,” died six years later on November 11, 1938.
 She was 69 years old.